Skip to main content

 The tempting story is that history advances in single-file order: first the internet, then mobile, then AI, and next one new thing.
 The data suggests a messier reality.
 AI is already becoming a general capability layer across software, research, and operations, but the next world-shaping jump is likely to come from technologies that change the economics of atoms, energy, and labor at scale.
 In plain terms: the systems that feed AI and the systems AI helps redesign may matter more than any one model release.

-Energy is the first hard constraint.
 Recent IEA analysis frames data-centre electricity use as a major growth engine: global demand from data centres is projected to rise from roughly 460 TWh in 2024 to over 1,000 TWh by 2030 in its featured scenarios, with AI-focused facilities growing faster than the broader base.
 That matters beyond cloud bills.
 If clean and reliable power cannot scale fast enough, AI-era productivity gains bottleneck at the grid.
 If power does scale, the spillovers are huge: cheaper compute, easier industrial electrification, lower-cost desalination and cooling, and less volatile geopolitical energy exposure.

 This is why many technologists argue that the largest post-AI jump may actually be in energy systems: better long-duration storage, faster transmission buildout, advanced fission, and potentially fusion if commercialization hurdles continue to fall.
 None of these is guaranteed on policy timelines, but all have one feature software alone cannot replace: they lower the real-world cost of doing physical work.

-The second contender is programmable biology.
 WHO's mRNA technology transfer work has expanded manufacturing capability across multiple regions, showing how platform biotech can move from one disease to broader preparedness and therapeutics pipelines.
 The strategic significance is not only vaccines.
 Once biological design, rapid prototyping, and distributed manufacturing improve together, the potential span includes oncology, infectious disease response, industrial enzymes, and parts of agricultural resilience.
 Unlike app-layer disruption, biotech scaling is gated by regulation, trial design, and biomanufacturing quality systems, so progress is lumpy but often durable.

 Batteries and electrochemistry remain the quiet multiplier beneath all this.
 Today's commercial EV and storage systems are still dominated by evolutionary lithium-ion families, while research pushes solid-state interfaces, sodium-ion architectures, and manganese-rich chemistries.
-The near-term world impact likely comes from incremental wins that scale - lower cost per kWh, safer thermal behavior, faster charge tolerance, and supply-chain diversification - rather than one overnight chemistry replacement.
+The near-term world impact likely comes from incremental wins that scale—lower cost per kWh, safer thermal behavior, faster charge tolerance, and supply-chain diversification—rather than one overnight chemistry replacement.
 In practice, these improvements determine whether electrification reaches mass affordability.

-So what does a balanced forecast look like?
 Scenario one is convergence: AI improves design loops in materials, chip layout, biology, and robotics control while cheaper clean power expands compute and manufacturing.
 That is the high-productivity path.
 Scenario two is friction: power interconnection delays, capital bottlenecks, and regulatory mismatch slow real deployment even as lab headlines accelerate.
 Scenario three is uneven diffusion: frontier firms and countries move fast, while lagging regions face widening technology gaps.

-For policymakers and investors, the lesson is to stop asking for one 'next AI' and start tracking cross-domain bottlenecks: grid queue time, transformer and substation availability, permitting cycle length, clinical trial throughput, industrial workforce retraining, and cyber resilience for critical infrastructure.
+Stop asking for one 'next AI' and start tracking cross-domain bottlenecks: grid queue time, transformer and substation availability, permitting cycle length, clinical trial throughput, industrial workforce retraining, and cyber resilience for critical infrastructure.
 These are not side details; they decide whether breakthroughs become GDP-level outcomes.

 For readers asking what could truly reshape the world after AI, the strongest answer is not a single moonshot.
 It is a stack: abundant clean energy, robust robotics, practical biotech platforms, and better storage materials, all accelerated by AI but constrained by real infrastructure.
 The winners may be less the companies with the best demo and more the ecosystems that can turn prototypes into reliable, affordable systems.